MichaelCurrin/my-github-projects/docs/development.md

 One way to reduce build time is to comment out the Jekyll GitHub Metadata Plugin from the gem file or to set the number of repos in the GQL query file to a low number.

-To avoid your token being exposed in a PR build triggered by a malicious fork (which might add to the build command or `Makefile`, please keep your log visiblity as **private** in your Netlify app's Deploy settings.
+To avoid your token being exposed in a PR build triggered by a malicious fork (which might add to the build command or `Makefile`, please keep your log visibility as **private** in your Netlify app's Deploy settings.

 ## Styling